-Michigan’s unique no-fault auto insurance law is designed to be fair and reasonably affordable for motorists, while allowing for the prompt payment of insurance benefits in the event of an auto accidentcrash—regardless of who is at fault.
-Michigan’s law is the most comprehensible auto insurance package of its kind in the nation.
+Michigan’s unique No-Fault auto insurance law is designed to be fair and reasonably affordable for motorists, while allowing for the prompt payment of insurance benefits in the event of an auto crash—regardless of who is at fault.
+Michigan’s law is the most comprehensive auto insurance package of its kind in the nation.

 You must notify the proper insurance company promptly and within the period of time required under the terms of the policy.
 Read the policy closely—different types of claims have different reporting requirements.

 An insurance company may require written notice to be given as soon as practicable after an accident involving a motor vehicle when making a claim for Personal Injury Protection benefits.

 You must file a lawsuit within one year of the claimed expense having been incurred (once written notice has been given or a payment has been made).
 You typically cannot recover benefits for any expenses that were incurred more than one year before the lawsuit was filed.

 If the insurance company is provided reasonable proof of loss within 30 days of an incurred expense, theAn insurance company has 30 days to pay.
 If the insurance company is provided reasonable proof of loss more than 30 days after an incurred expense the insurance company has 90 days to pay.
 The insurance company will often claim that it is “investigating” as an excuse for delaying benefits.